 The wide range and versatile movement of the shoulder joint is also a source of instability and poses a risk for injury in patients.
 Shoulder pain can occur as a result of an injury or overuse, gradually causing you pain and discomfort over time or as a result of a rotator cuff injury.
 Treatments for shoulder pain can vary, from conservative nonsurgical procedures to minimally invasive surgery performed by a shoulder specialist.

-Patients who suffer from shoulder pain may visit their primary care physician's office, though a referral is often made to an orthopedic surgeon, who is a medical doctor trained to treat injuries and conditions of the bones, joints, muscles, tendons, and ligaments of the entire body, including those from sports-related activities or the onset of aging conditions like arthritis.
-Specialists who undergo additional specialized training through a fellowship are often referred to as a shoulder specialist.
+Patients who suffer from shoulder pain may visit their primary care physician's office, though a referral is often made to an orthopedic surgeon, who is a medical doctor trained to treat injuries and conditions of the bones, joints, muscles, tendons, and ligaments of the entire body, including those from sports-related activities or the onset of aging conditions, like arthritis.
+Specialists who undergo additional specialized training for the shoulder through a fellowship are often referred to as shoulder specialists.

 When to Seek Shoulder Care

 Our specialists understand that proper diagnosis is paramount in determining the most effective plan to treat your individual condition or injury.
 Request an appointment online or call (973) 538-2334 to consult with a shoulder surgeon or specialist if you are suffering from any of the following symptoms in the shoulder:

 - Difficulty moving your shoulder for normal tasks

 - Stiffness, or inability to rotate or move the shoulder